-While calling the Function in C Programming, we can pass the function parameters in two ways:
+While calling the Function in C Programming, we can pass the function parameters in two ways Call By Value and Call By Reference.

 Call By Value in C

 The call by Value in C programming is the safest way to call the functions.
-In this method, Values of the declared variables passed as the parameters to the function.
-When we pass the values to the function,
+In this method, the Values of the declared variables are passed as the parameters to the function.
+When we pass them to the function,

-- The compiler is actually making a clone or copy of the original value and then passing that clone values to the function instead of original values.
+• The compiler is actually making a clone or copy of the original and then passing that clone to the function instead of the original values.

-- So, Any changes made to the values of the variables inside a function does not reflect the original values.
+• So, Any changes made to the variables inside a function do not reflect the original values.

-Let us look at one example to understand the C call by Value better
+Let us look at one C programming example to better understand the call by Value and call by reference.

 Pass parameters to function using Call By Value in C Programming

-This program allows the user to enter 2 integer values.
-Next, we pass those values to another function to do some calculations using the C Call by value method.
+This program allows the user to enter 2 integers.
+Next, we pass those numbers to another function to do some calculations using the C Call by Value method.
 Please refer to Functions in C Programming.

 void CallByValue(int , int );